 I just made a pit stop at the State Opera, which offers tours once or twice a day.
 It’s very up-scale and beautiful inside so I kind of wish I hadn’t been 1 hour late for the last tour

-STAY AT A CLASSY HOTEL
+STAY AT ARIA HOTEL BUDAPEST

 What I did manage though was finding a classy and luxurious boutique hotel to spend the night.
 Budapest has quite a few luxury hotels, and I was fortunate to get a room at the majestic Aria Hotel Budapest, which is conveniently located right next to St. Stephens’ Basilica (aka it was super central).
+In all honesty, this one of the best hotels I’ve ever stayed at.

 ST. STEPHENS BASILICA